With the new year comes resolutions to better your life. Why not get rewarded for the spending you’ll do to reach your 2021 goals?

 Goal: Get healthy…

 Some of the most common goals going into the new year revolve around getting in shape and living a healthier lifestyle.
-Whether you’re looking to hit the gym or eat better with a meal-kit, there’s a credit card that can earn you rewards for your spending in the process.
+Whether you’re looking to exercise more or eat better with a meal-kit, there’s a credit card that can earn you rewards for your spending in the process.

 If you’re looking to hit the gym…